5.2.3 Workflow

 What tools, techniques or strategies did you find in your research?

-From my research, I found some tools and strategies that help the design process.
+From my research, I found some tools and strategies that help ease the design process.
 Softwares like Figma and Notion support faster exploration and better organisation.
 I also found that using moodboards and structured workflows like starting with quick sketches, setting timed ideation sessions and tracking progress by keeping old versions of designs have great value.
-One of my favourite things to do is keep checklists or project boards because they help reduce friction and keep the process focused.
+One of my favourite things to do is keep checklists or project boards because they help reduce friction and keep the process focused and efficient.

 How could these be integrated into your practice?